carlosmarin/WhatLine.js/README.md

 WhatLine.js is a simple and better way to detect and show message to online/offline users. this use `navigator.onLine` property in HTML5 and if user's browser cant support HTML5, we use XHR to test internet connection.

 ##How To Use?
-Simply include `whatline.js` in your web page. (or include minified version) There is two way to use WhatLine.js.
+Simply include `whatline.js` in your web page (or include minified version).
+There is two way to use WhatLine.js.
 You can use first way and past `online` or `offline` attribute in your element like this:
 ```html
 <p offline>You havent intenet connection</p>